LOS ANGELES MAC SUPPORT

 - Hard Disk Errors – Disk Utility finds and repairs directory errors that cause the Mac to slow or act erratically.

 - Slow Hard Drive – Older Macs often use slow 5400 rpm drives.
-This can be replaced with a Solid State Drive (SDD).
+This can be replaced with a Solid State Drive (SSD).

 - Inadequate RAM – Many Macs struggle to operate with 4GB to 8GB of RAM.
 This can be upgraded inexpensively.

-- macOS Corruption – A clean install of macOS can resolve speed issues.
+- macOS Corruption – A clean install of macOS is a service that can help resolve Mac speed issues.